-These criteria will be given weighted percentages, as per the recovery priorities set forth by the City Revitalization Program.
+These criteria will be given weighted percentages, as per the recovery priorities set forth by CRP.
 PRDOH shall allocate funding to each of Puerto Rico's seventy-eight (78) municipal governments to ensure all have access to Program funds.

-Each municipal allocation will be established with the assumption that the municipal government agrees to take part in the MRP Program and with the goal that each municipal government has the ability to enact at least two City Revitalization Program projects.
+Each municipal allocation will be established with the assumption that the municipal government agrees to take part in the MRP Program and with the goal that each municipal government has the ability to enact at least two CRP projects.
 Through the allocation process, PRDOH will also ensure that the most impacted municipal governments and larger municipalities receive funding that is proportional to disaster impacts and their pre-storm populations.